Signing Exact English: SEE-II vs ASL Handshapes

 ASL is a complete, unique language, meaning that it not only has its own vocabulary but its own grammar and syntax that differs from spoken English.
 SEE-II is not a true language but rather a system of gestural signs that rely on the signs from language of ASL to communicate in English through signs and fingerspelling.
 The vocabulary of SEE-II is a combination of ASL signs, modified ASL signs, or unique English signs.
 The reason SEE-II signs vary from ASL is to add clarity so that the exact English word meant for the conversation is understood.
-For example- the sign for "car" in ASL is two A hands gesturing as if they are holding onto and moving a steering wheel.
+For example- the sign for "car" in ASL is two "S" hands gesturing as if they are holding onto and moving a steering wheel.
 This is the same sign used for any automobile controlled by a steering wheel.
 In SEE-II, "car" is signed by two C hands, one on top of the other, moving away from each other.
 To specify another vehicle, the hand shape is modified to include the first initial of the type of vehicle (e.g., V for "van", B for "bus", J for "jeep", etc.).
 This is called an initialized sign- the meaning of the sign is clarified by initializing the sign with the first letter of the intended English word.
 This allows the signer to specify exactly what they want to communicate in English.

 Uses

 Because SEE-II is a manual version of spoken English, SEE-II and its variants may be easy for English speakers to learn.
-Currently, the average deaf or hard-of-hearing student graduating from high school reads at approximately the third- or fourth-grade level.
-SEE-II has been used in hopes of promoting reading skills in deaf students.
+Currently, the average Deaf or hard-of-hearing student graduating from high school reads at approximately the third- or fourth-grade level.
+SEE-II has been used in hopes of promoting reading skills in Deaf students.
 Children who grew up on SEE-II are now in their 20s and 30s and members of the Deaf Community.
 A small survey of 46 former students of a school in the Northwest of America that uses SEE indicated that many graduated from high school and attended college.
 Many graduate from college and obtain jobs, live independently (78.8%), drive (93.3%), and vote (88.9%).
 About 15% of the participants in this study receive Supplemental Security Income.
-The advocacy group Hands & Voices argues that SEE-II is easy for English speaking parents and teachers of deaf children to master because they do not have to learn a new grammar, and that it provides support for individuals who utilize cochlear implants, helping them match the SEE-II handshapes that they see with the hearing and speaking that they utilize.
+The advocacy group Hands & Voices argues that SEE-II is easy for English speaking parents and teachers of Deaf children to master because they do not have to learn a new grammar, and that it provides support for individuals who utilize cochlear implants, helping them match the SEE-II handshapes that they see with the hearing and speaking that they utilize.